Yousefx10/HTML-App-Inventor/project/notes.md

 # IF YOU ARE READING THIS , THEN CONGRATS, YOU HAVE COMPLETED ALL THE REQUIRED TASKS FOR NOW,
 # START TO EXPLORE MORE PROBLEMS TO FIX.

+# Instructions For Activating The events and actions
+## first and for most include Real Event attribute to the live, for example on click will add onClick event for originall kit
+## that onclick will call the global onclick event on actions.js and pass the kitID